wqking/eventpp/doc/eventqueue.md

 The two overloaded functions have similar but slightly difference.
 How to use them depends on the `ArgumentPassingMode` policy.
 Please reference the [document of policies](policies.md) for more information.

+Note: the arguments life time may be longer than expected. `EventQueue` copies the arguments into internal data structure, after the event is dispatched, the data is cached for next usage, so the arguments won't be destroyed until the data is reused.
+This is for performance optimization.
+This is usually not an issue, but if you pass large data in shared pointer, the data may be in the memory for longer time than necessary.

 #### process

 ```c++